 Shop 2075, Level 2, IFC Mall, Central, 2383 8765

 For something just that little more refined and definitely a child-free destination, Sevva has everything – stunning views, divine food – and vegetarians are well catered for.
 They do some beautiful salads, like the vegetable “nub nub” made with 10 varieties of vegetables and pickles with crispy popped rice vermicelli.

 This place is still hopping since it opened in Central a few years ago.
 Space is limited, but it’s a perfect spot for grabbing a quick bite, especially if you’re keen on doing share plates.
 They do a mean plate of truffle fries (with shiitake tempeh, truffle mayo and pickled daikon), but they’re known for their baos, which fortunately cater to vegetarians.
 The “Sloppy Chan” is a spongey ball of goodness bursting with Taiwanese braised shiitake tempeh, truffle mayo, sweet pickled daikon and fried shallot.
-Do tell your server that you’re vegetarian, as they have items available that can be tweaked for veggie appetites.
+The Impossible Bao with an Impossible patty, black pepper glaze, fuyu mayo, and lemon kombu coleslaw is also great.
+Do tell your server that you’re vegetarian/vegan, as they have items available that can be tweaked for veggie appetites.

 Many Chinese restaurants will have a few veggie options with their dim sum and main courses, and may also be willing to prepare several dishes without any meat.
 This may not be possible for all dim sum, but can easily be arranged with rice and noodle dishes.
 Here are a few of our top choices for local veggie cuisine.